ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_tokens.md

 The ID Token returned from the Authorisation End Point MUST NOT contain any Personal Information (PI) claims.

-### Authorization Code Flow requirements
+### OIDC Authorization Code Flow requirements

-**From September 16th 2022**, if the Data Holder supports the Authorization Code Flow in accordance with **[FAPI-A]**, ID Tokens MUST be signed and MAY encrypted when returned to a Data Recipient Software Product from the Token End Point.
+**From September 16th 2022**, if the Data Holder supports the OIDC Authorization Code Flow in accordance with **[FAPI-1.0-Advanced]**, ID Tokens MUST be signed and MAY encrypted when returned to a Data Recipient Software Product from the Token End Point.

 #### Hashing value for state and authorisation code
 The `c_hash` value MUST be generated according to [section 3.3.2.11](https://openid.net/specs/openid-connect-core-1_0.html#HybridIDToken) of **[OIDC]**.